 Community Financial Resources

-The University of Arizona recognizes that many employees may currently be facing financial hardships.
+The University of Arizona recognizes that employees may face financial hardships.

 In addition to the resources below, websites such as Arizona Together, the Arizona Department of Economic Security, and 211 Arizona offer information related to utility, financial, health care, legal, and housing assistance.

-Strengthen your financial game plan by meeting one-on-one with a financial adviser, or watching on-demand financial planning webinars.
+Strengthen your financial plan by meeting one-on-one with a financial adviser or watching on-demand financial planning webinars.
 Visit the Life & Work Connections Financial Literacy section for contact information, videos, and more.

 "The University of Arizona community has a long history of demonstrating compassion for its members and for providing generous donations to colleagues in need.
 Employees Helping Employees is a financial assistance program to aid our benefit-eligible workforce who face temporary hardship as a result of unexpected emergency expenses."